masiNgxiki/SDF01-2025/README.md

 ## 🚀 Fun Fact

-💡 I love learning new things and can't wait to build my first website!
+I am a commited individual and I am excited to build a portfolio to showcase my work!

 ---